Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Routine life is unbearable, and most people only think about how to escape into the world of fantasy and dreams."
+> "There are three classes of people: those who see.
+Those who see when they are shown.
+Those who do not see."
-> — **Robert Greene**
+> — **Leonardo da Vinci**

 ---